allanhirt/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 # Configure SQL Server Failover Cluster Instance on Azure Virtual Machines

-This article explains how to create a SQL Server Failover Cluster Instance (FCI) on Azure virtual machines in Resource Manager model.
+This article explains how to create an Always On Failover Cluster Instance (FCI) on Azure virtual machines in Resource Manager model.
 This solution uses [Windows Server 2016 Datacenter edition Storage Spaces Direct \(S2D\)](http://technet.microsoft.com/windows-server-docs/storage/storage-spaces/storage-spaces-direct-overview) as a software-based virtual SAN that synchronizes the storage (data disks) between the nodes (Azure VMs) in a Windows Cluster.
-S2D is new in Windows Server 2016.
+S2D was introduced in Windows Server 2016.

 The following diagram shows the complete solution on Azure virtual machines: